State Financial Aid Info

 AmeriCorps is a national service project that works with nonprofit organizations/ agencies and educational institutions to operate local community service programs.
 AmeriCorps volunteers have served across the country to address the most pressing education, public safety, human and environmental challenges facing our communities.
 Volunteers who have completed a term of service (generally 10 months to one year) are eligible for a Segal AmeriCorps Education Award.
 The award amount is tied to the maximum amount of the U.S. Department of Education’s Pell Grant, which is currently $5,645.
 The award may be used to repay educational loans for those who have attended college or may be used for future educational costs by volunteers who have not yet attended college.
 AmeriCorps participants may also qualify for the new Public Service Loan Forgiveness Program and the Income-Based Repayment Plan.
 As an added benefit, there are currently more than 100 colleges and universities nationwide that offer matching grant programs to students who are Segal AmeriCorps Education Award recipients.

-For information about volunteer opportunities and benefits and a list of schools participating in the matching grant program visit www.americorps.gov, e-mail: , call 800-942-2677, or contact the state or local project office.
+For information about volunteer opportunities and benefits and a list of schools participating in the matching grant program visit www.americorps.gov, e-mail: email@example.com, call 800-942-2677, or contact the state or local project office.

 Work for a Company that Pays College Costs